Duchess Woizlawa Feodora of Mecklenburg: Restitution claim

 In 1935 Woizlawa Feodora's husband was adopted by one of his relatives, Heinrich XLV, Hereditary Prince Reuss Younger Line, head and last male member of the House of Reuss Younger Line, for inheritance reasons, and after the latter's death in 1945 had become the sole heir of the private assets that had remained in the ownership of the House of Reuss Younger Line after its dethronement in the German Revolution of 1918.
-In 1945 the communist land reform in the Soviet occupation zone (East Germany) expropriated all movable and immovable assets of the House of Reuss.
-After the German reunification of 1990, she, as her husband's heir, claimed for restitution based on the fact that her late husband was of British nationality, as well as German, and should thus legally not have been expropriated under occupation law.
+In 1945, the communist land reform in the Soviet occupation zone (East Germany) expropriated all movable and immovable assets of the House of Reuss.
+After the German reunification of 1990, she, as her husband's heir, claimed restitution based on the fact that her late husband was of British nationality, as well as German, and should thus legally not have been expropriated under occupation law.
 Furthermore, a legal restitution claim for movable assets was passed by the Bundestag, leading to vast returns of museum items.
 In a settlement, she also received Thallwitz castle and some forest property.